Oberheim OB-X8 Analog Polyphonic Synthesizer

 You can load your backup tapes of your patches from your OB-X/Xa/8

-the OB-X8 using the rear panel ARP jack (including OB-SX which never
+into the OB-X8 using the rear panel ARP jack (including OB-SX which

 First, make a sysex backup of each of the banks in the OB-X8.